Section 5.3 — Bayesian linear models#

 # # FIGURES ONLY

-# filename = os.path.join(DESTDIR, "example1_plot_predictions.pdf")
+# filename = os.path.join(DESTDIR, "example1_plot_predictions_scatter.pdf")

 # savefigure(plt.gcf(), filename)

-Compare to previous results#
+Comparing to frequentist results#

 # compare with statsmodels results